 - Field trips

-- Extracurricular activities, like music class, “Mommy/Daddy and Me” yoga, or a “Read Together” program
+- Extracurriculars like music class, parent-and-me yoga, or a “Read Together” program

 Discover What Parents Are Looking For